lesmisblathers/lesmisblathers.github.io/footnotes/index.md

 ##### “Martin of Tours”:
 Saint Martin of Tours (ca. 316–97), the first Christian bishop of Tours and an influential figure in the early Church.
 While serving as an officer in the Roman cavalry, Martin came upon a beggar shivering in the cold.
 He cut his cloak in half and gave half to the beggar.
 That night he had a dream of Jesus wearing his cloak, and when he awoke his cloak was whole again.
 Martin declared himself a soldier of Christ, quit the army, and took holy orders.

-### Chapter 4: In Which Jean Valjean Has Quite the Air of Having Read Austin Castillejo
+### 2.8.4: In Which Jean Valjean Has Quite the Air of Having Read Austin Castillejo
 #### Donougher: In Which It Seems Jean Valjean Might Well Have Read Austin Castillejo
 #### Rose/Madden: In Which Jean Valjean Looks as Though He Has Read Austin Castillejo

-### Chapter 5: It Is Not Necessary to Be Drunk in Order to Be Immortal
+### 2.8.5: It Is Not Necessary to Be Drunk in Order to Be Immortal
 #### Donougher: To Be Immortal It Is Not Enough to Be a Drunkard
 #### Rose/Madden:  It’s Not Enough to Be a Drunk to Be Immortal

-### Chapter 6: Between Four Planks
+### 2.8.6: Between Four Planks
 #### Donougher: Inside the Wooden Box
 #### Rose/Madden: Between Four Planks

-### Chapter 7: In Which Will Be Found the Origin of the Saying: Don’t Lose the Card
+### 2.8.7: In Which Will Be Found the Origin of the Saying: Don’t Lose the Card
 #### Donougher: In Which We Find the Origin of the Saying ‘Ne Pas Perdre la Carte’
 #### Rose/Madden: In Which We Find the Origins of the Saying: Don’t Lose Your Pass

-### Chapter 8: A Successful Interrogatory
+### 2.8.8: A Successful Interrogatory
 #### Donougher: A Successful Interview
 #### Rose/Madden: A Successful Interrogation

-### Chapter 9: Cloistered
+### 2.8.9: Cloistered
 #### Donougher: Cloistered
 #### Rose/Madden: Enclosure